Gay life on the southernmost tip of the USA.

 My first visit to Key West, Florida, was in 1977.
 I hitch-hiked 1,700 miles from Chicago.
 Getting there took me three days and included the drama of a gun-wielding driver who demanded oral sex.

-Within an hour of arriving in Key West, I was seduced by a 16 year old schoolboy.
+Within an hour of arriving in Key West, I was seduced by a hot young man who stopped me in the street.
 On the pretext of exploring local history, he persuaded me to climb a high wall into the deserted, overgrown garden behind the Spanish baroque San Carlos Institute.
 This was the place, he explained, where Jose Marti launched the struggle for Cuban independence in 1892.

-Revisiting Key West 19 years later, the garden has been cleared, the gravestone removed, the wall demolished, and the boy has become a man and moved to New York.
+Revisiting Key West 19 years later, the garden has been cleared, the gravestone removed, the wall demolished, and the man has moved to New York.
 But the tree’s still there, and it now shades the rear-end of a gay bar, 0ne Saloon.

 Otherwise, surprisingly little has changed.
 Spared the ravages of over-development, Key West remains an elegant, beautifully-restored colonial-period small town, with gingerbread pastel-painted timber houses surrounded by wide verandas, lush gardens and white picket fences.
 Its intimacy, friendliness and laid-back tranquillity is a world apart from the overcrowded, crime-ridden, rat-race of Miami.